AMSoftwareNL/crmpowershell/README.md

-## Dynamics CRM PowerShell Library
+## Dataverse PowerShell Library

+__IMPORTANT__
+This project is no longer being developed.
+Bugs will be fixed, but no additional features will be added.

 **Project Description**